stuartWagenius/mnPlas/README.md

 # mnPlas
 MNTaxa list of vascular plants with additions

+#### 2025 June 02

+`raw/MNTaxaImproved.csv` has column "genus" and better column names

 #### 2025 May 29

-`MNTaxaPlants.csv` is the file sent from Derek Anderson with the below information
+`raw/MNTaxaPlants.csv` is the file sent from Derek Anderson with the below information

 Here are the Physiognomy Codes: